 Kelly is currently working as a counsellor within a high school offering support to 11 – 16 year olds and has extensive experience of working with young people and their families understanding offending behaviours with a range of challenges such as bereavement, anxiety, health anxiety, depression, self harm, relationships, domestic violence, abuse, trauma.

-These sessions will be via Zoom Video Conference app which is currently free to use.
+Kelly offers sessions via Zoom which is currently free to use.

 Kelly is fully insured and is a registered member of BACP.

 Dealing with a mental health crisis or emergency

 You may find that the added stress of the current situation could have a big impact on your mental health.
 In some cases, you may feel that you are having a mental health crisis as you no longer feel able to cope or be in control of your situation.

 You may: feel great emotional distress or anxiety, feel that you cannot cope with day-to-day life or work, think about self-harm or even suicide, or experience or hear voices (hallucinations).

 If this sort of situation happens, you should get immediate expert assessment and advice to identify the best course of action: